Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-23-Minetest-mods.md

 ***WRONG***.

-Minetest-server by default *names* the folder world.
+Minetest-server by default *names* the folder "world".
 But what it actually runs is "the only world folder in `/var/games/minetest-server/.minetest/worlds/`".
 What does that mean if there's 2 folders in `/var/games/minetest-server/.minetest/worlds/`?
 Crashy crashy.
 And we're going